shopping Ginger - all 5 varieties | shop organic only

 warm and sharp ginger root

 This Asian perennial is one of the world’s most popular spices.
 The fresh root is used in Asian and Indian cuisines and also lends a pungent, spicy note to herbal teas.
 Because wholesale ginger root contains volatile oils with warming properties, it is sometimes used to make salves and ointments.
 Dried ginger is also very aromatic and sharp on the tongue, as well versatile.
 The chopped ginger root herb is added to teas, soups, and other foods, while the powdered root is a common baking spice.
+Looking to buy ginger root in bulk?
+We offer top-quality ginger root for sale in a variety of forms, including cut, powdered, and crystallized.

 Clicking "learn more" next to each variety will take you to individual product pages for details.